craigbuckler/html5-export/plan.md

 My name's Craig Buckler
 I'm a freelance full-stack developer
-But I won't see any self-promotion in this presentation
+But you won't see any self-promotion or subliminal advertising in this presentation

 PDFs yeah - fresh tech!
 They've only been around 25 years.
-I'll keep you excited by dropping in references to Blockchain and serverless every few minutes.
+I'll keep you excited by dropping in references to Blockchain and serverless every couple of minutes.

 ## Talk background

 How did this come about?
-I recently created a web application for one of my clients It's nothing revolutionary: usual stuff
+I've been working on web application for one of my clients It's nothing revolutionary: usual stuff
-They add data which their customers can interact with Those customers can then run reports and get all sorts of amazing business insights
+They add data and their customers can interact with it Those customers can then run reports and get all sorts of amazing business insights

 I was smuggly satisfied with the system